Decorative graphic

 The virus does not spread through a casual interaction like hugging.
 It is spread through close, personal, often skin-to-skin contact.
 Direct skin-to-skin contact can happen during intimate contact.
 People who do not have symptoms are not considered infectious.

-How Can I Reduce the Risk of Contracting Monkeypox?
+How Can I Reduce the Risk of Contracting Mpox?

-At this time, the risk of monkeypox in the United States is believed to be low.
+At this time, the risk of mpox in the United States is believed to be low.
 However, you can reduce your risk of contracting the virus by:

-• Avoiding close contact with people who are infected with monkeypox or their personal belongings, such as their bedding or laundry.
+• Avoiding close contact with people who are infected with mpox or their personal belongings, such as their bedding or laundry.

 • Washing your hands often and thoroughly.

-• Wearing a mask and gloves or other protection when caring for someone who has monkeypox or symptoms of the disease.
+• Wearing a mask and gloves or other protection when caring for someone who has mpox or symptoms of the disease.

-Additionally, those who have multiple or anonymous sex partners may be at increased risk of contracting monkeypox.
+Additionally, those who have multiple or anonymous sex partners may be at increased risk of contracting mpox.
 Limiting your number of sex partners may reduce your exposure risk.
-Learn about monkeypox and sexual health here.
+Learn about mpox and sexual health here.

 Is There a Vaccine?

 Please be aware that there is currently a limited supply of JYNNEOS.
-Vaccination is prioritized for individuals at the highest risk of exposure to monkeypox.
+Vaccination is prioritized for individuals at the highest risk of exposure to mpox.

 What Happens If I Test Positive?